 - Baked ziti leftovers can also be frozen.
 I like to portion them up in individual containers for hassle-free meals later on.

-Did you have any questions about this baked ziti recipe?
-Let me know in the comments below!
+Did you make this baked ziti recipe?
+Please let me know in the comments below!
+Ask any questions not answered above.
+You can also find me on Instagram.

 Baked Ziti